 Palm trees vary throughout the world, from the coconut Palms of Florida and the desert Palms of California and the Middle East to the more rainforest specific Palms of the Americas and Asia.
 A combination of Areca Palm tree, Fishtail Palms, and Bamboo Palms, for example, will provide a richly authentic rainforest look indigenous to Asia and the South Pacific.
 We can provide you with a brief history of Palm trees to help choose the varieties in your landscape.
 To accentuate your artificial Palm trees, select a few artificial plant varieties to round out the theme.

 Know The Fire Code

 Don’t design your rainforest and discover that it won’t pass state fire code requirements.
 Instead, sort it out beforehand.
 Make sure to use fire retardant foliage and study fire codes thoroughly, as most states will be very particular at the time of inspection.
 When it comes to choosing a fire retardant artificial plant, there are a few choices: inherently fire retardant foliage or topically fire-retardant foliage.
 See a fire retardant requirement guide for more information.

 Silk Plants in Rainforest Theme Allocate Resources

-The odds are that, if you're designing a rainforest exhibit, you'll be installing in a high-end museum, eatery, or other attraction.
+The odds are that, if you’re designing a rainforest exhibit, you’ll be installing it in a high-end museum, eatery, or other attraction.
 Allocate a dedicated team of seasoned veterans to get the job done quickly and expertly in order to ensure the project is constructed without interfering with other business-generating activities.